 |* Liver enzyme abnormalities ≥ 2x the upper limit of normal range.|

-The following adverse events have been identified during post-approval use of Lamisil (terbinafine) .
+The following adverse events have been identified during post-approval use of Lamisil Tablets.
 Because these events are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Cases of taste disturbance, including taste loss, have been reported with the use of Lamisil (terbinafine) Tablets.
-It can be severe enough to result in decreased food intake, weight loss, and depressive symptoms [see WARNINGS AND PRECAUTIONS].
-Depressive symptoms independent of taste disturbance have been reported with use of Lamisil (terbinafine) Tablets.
-In some cases, depressive symptoms have been reported to subside with discontinuance of therapy and to recur with reinstitution of therapy [see WARNINGS AND PRECAUTIONS].
-Cases of smell disturbance, including smell loss, have been reported with the use of Lamisil Tablets [see WARNINGS AND PRECAUTIONS].
+Nervous system disorders: Cases of taste disturbance, including taste loss, have been reported with the use of Lamisil Tablets.
+It can be severe enough to result in decreased food intake, weight loss, and depressive symptoms.
+Cases of smell disturbance, including smell loss, have been reported with the use of Lamisil Tablets [see WARNINGS AND PRECAUTIONS]

-An evaluation of the effect of food on Lamisil (terbinafine) Tablets was conducted.
-An increase of less than 20% of the AUC (i.e. area under the curve) of terbinafine was observed when Lamisil (terbinafine) Tablets were administered with food.
-Lamisil (terbinafine) Tablets can be taken with or without food.
+An evaluation of the effect of food on Lamisil Tablets was conducted.
+An increase of less than 20% of the AUC of terbinafine was observed when Lamisil Tablets were administered with food.
+Lamisil Tablets can be taken with or without food.

 This monograph has been modified to include the generic and brand name in many instances.